neoseurae12/LangChain-bw-OndeviceAI-CloudLLM/README.md

     Android Studio project.

-*   From the Open File or Project window that appears, navigate to and select the mediapipe/examples/llm_inference/android directory.
+*   From the Open File or Project window that appears, navigate to and select the LangChain-bw-OndeviceAI-CloudLLM-main directory.
 Click OK.
 You may be asked if you trust the project.
 Select Trust.

 *   If it asks you to do a Gradle Sync, click OK.

-*   With your Android device connected to your computer and developer mode enabled, click on the green Run arrow in Android Studio.

 *   Declare the API Key in `local.properties`. <br>
     ```properties
     openAiApiKey="your_api_key_here"
     ```
     This ensures the API key is securely referenced during the build process and kept out of version control.

+*   With your Android device connected to your computer and developer mode enabled, click on the green Run arrow in Android Studio.

 ### Models used